Botanical Name: Plantago ovata

 The Psyllium Husk and Powder is a product consisting of the epidermis and adjacent layers of the dried ripe seeds of the plant.
 Psyllium Powder is a pulverized form of the Husk.
 Its gradient depends on its sieve size.
 Psyllium Husk Powder is a natural agent to provide sufficient dietary fiber to the fiber deficient diet.
 Psyllium powder readily absorbs water and forms a smooth bulky mass that moves through the intestinal tract.

 Note: Psyllium Husk Whole - 99% premium Grade is the highest quality of a Psyllium Husk.
-It has a more bright color and almost none foreign particles.
+It has a brighter color and almost no foreign particles.
 You can visibly identify with any other quality of a Psyllium Husk.

 How to use: